lalvarezmat/EpiInvert/cran-comments.md

 ## update 1 of EpiInvert package version 0.3.0 submission

-Following the suggestions of the CRAN staff the Description field starts now with a capital letter and we have included in the Description some refrerences about our work.
+Following the suggestions of the CRAN staff the Description field starts now with a capital letter and we have included in the Description some references about our work.

 ## submission EpiInvert package version 0.3.0